-- 1. Assess the processing methods of traditional foods in terms of its health benefits - 2.
+- 1. Justify the processing methods of traditional foods in terms of its health benefits - 2.
 Assess the production methods of traditional sweets, snacks and dairy products - 3.
-Select the Traditional fermented foods products based on its raw material - 4.
-Find a large scale production of tradition foods for its increased consumption - 5.
+Differentiate Traditional fermented foods products based on its raw material - 4.
+Implement a large scale production of tradition foods for its increased consumption - 5.
 Compare the health aspects of traditional foods with modern foods